 Mr. Dunham maintains an active pro bono practice, preparing and submitting amicus curiae briefs before the U.S. Supreme Court as Counsel Record for organizations and individuals, including: the Partnership of New York City, Inc., members of the U.S. Congress, U.S. veterans associations, the National Association of Criminal Defense Lawyers, the National Association of Federal Defenders and Families Against Mandatory Minimums.

-In 2021, Mr. Dunham was listed by BTI Consulting Group as a 2020 Client Service All-Star.
+Recently, Mr. Dunham was listed by BTI Consulting Group as a 2022 Client Service All-Star.